DanielSiepmann/own-nixpkgs/readme.md

 `flakes/`
     Holds structure with specific flakes.
-    Those should provide libraries and template for development projects.
+    Those should provide libraries and template.

 Update
 ------